 Length of stay and right to work

-You will be granted an initial leave to remain for one year, after which you will be able to apply for an extension of another year.
+You will be granted an initial leave to remain for one year.
+You can then apply to extend your stay in the UK for another year.
 The maximum period allowed under this category is two years.

 After two years in this category, you may be eligible to apply as a Tier 1 Entrepreneur, provided your business is successful.

-You will be allowed to study further subject to certain conditions.
+You are allowed to study further, subject to certain conditions.

-While this category does not, in itself, lead to Permanent Residence, it does provide an applicant with up to two years’ Leave to Remain in the UK, which may facilitate future applications to enter an immigration route which will lead to Indefinite Leave to Remain.
+This category does not, in itself, lead to Permanent Residence.
+It does however, provide an applicant with up to two years’ Leave to Remain in the UK.
+This may facilitate future applications to enter an immigration route which will lead to Indefinite Leave to Remain.